Skip to main content

 You have three controls available at any time:

-- Download your data.
+• Download your data.
 Use the Download my data button in your profile to get a JSON file with everything we have stored for your account.
-(Technically, a signed-in

 8. Safety and breach notice

-We take reasonable steps to protect the personal information we hold.
-If a security incident affects personal data, we will notify affected users by email (using the address on file) and post a notice on the site.
-We will act promptly to contain the incident and to understand what happened.
+We take reasonable steps to protect the data we hold.
+Because we do not store email addresses, we cannot send email notifications in the event of an incident.
+If a security incident affects user data, we will post a notice on the site promptly and act to contain and understand the incident.

 To report a privacy or security concern, email admin@trackyourapp.ca with “Security” in the subject line.